 Most of us are familiar with the green stuff that surrounds our Pensacola home and business.
 It even makes some of us sneeze when mowed.
 We know that grass exists and if you’re like me, well, it’s just always been there.
 But if you find yourself building a new property on vacant land, or wanting to renovate your landscape, suddenly it becomes a bit more complicated.
 Grass doesn’t just exist.
 There is so much more to this green vegetation than meets the eye.
 That is why Lawnmaster has taken the time to break it down for us and explain the different types of grasses, which type grows best here in Pensacola and thrives in our warm, humid climate with above-average rainfall.

-Two Types of Grass; Cool-Season and Warm Season
+Two Types of Grass; Cool-Season and Warm-Season

 St. Augustine